Coworker Corner: Francisco Adame

 Beginning in the mid-1990’s, Mercy Home’s party following every Chicago St. Patrick’s Day Parade was a popular part of what had been dubbed first as “A Touch O’ Green,” and later as “Shamrocks for Kids.”
 Those programs eventually evolved to include teams of volunteers who collected donations for Mercy Home on the streets of Chicago around St. Patrick’s Day and at events like area parades.

-In 2014, Mercy Home rebranded the program as March for Kids and focused its efforts on generating wider public awareness about youth in crisis while raising funds for Mercy Home’s work.
-The post-parade party was shelved temporarily until plans were finalized for its triumphant return following the 2020 Chicago St. Partick’s Day Parade.
-But in the weeks leading up to St. Patrick’s Day, most celebrations planned in Chicago would soon announce cancellations due to the onset of the COVID-19 pandemic.
+In 2014, Mercy Home rebranded the program as March for Kids and focused its efforts on generating wider public awareness about youth in crisis while raising funds that made Mercy Home’s work possible.
+The post-parade party was shelved temporarily until plans were finalized for its triumphant return following the 2020 Chicago St. Patrick’s Day Parade.
+But in the days leading up to that year’s holiday, most celebrations planned in Chicago would announce cancellations due to the onset of the COVID-19 pandemic.

 The event was kept on ice again in 2021, but with the return of Chicago St. Patrick’s Day Parade in 2022, Mercy Home once again welcomed friends and families to come together for its March for Kids Post-Parade Party, now at a bright and spacious new Michigan Avenue event space known as Venue SIX10.
 Located inside Chicago’s Spertus Institute, Venue SIX10 is just a few short blocks from the start of the parade route and its floor-to-ceiling windows provide guests with sweeping views of Grant Park and Chicago’s lakefront.

-The Post Parade Party is back at Venue SIX10 again in 2023 and immediately follows the Chicago St. Patrick’s Day Parade on March 11.
-The newer party offers many of the amenities that made it such a hit for so many years, including live Irish music, step dancers, kid and adult beverages, Irish-themed food buffet plus a build-your-own mac-n-cheese bar, and children’s activities like featuring carnival and arcade games, great prizes, balloon artists and more.
+The tradition has continued to grow and the 2024 Post Parade Party will take place once again Venue SIX10 and immediately after the Chicago St. Patrick’s Day Parade on March 16.
+The party offers live Irish music, step dancers, kid and adult beverages, Irish-themed food buffet, and children’s activities like featuring carnival and arcade games, great prizes, balloon artists and more.
 Best of all, proceeds help Mercy Home for Boys & Girls provide a home, healing, education and opportunity for kids in crisis.

 In addition to the Post-Parade Party, other elements of Mercy Homes’ March for Kids program will raise support for its young people and raise awareness about the organization’s work throughout the entire month.

-On March 4th, Mercy Home’s Associates Board, which is made up of young professionals, will officially kick off Mercy Home’s March for Kids with a party and fundraiser at the Butch McGuire’s.
+On March 2nd, Mercy Home’s Associate Board, which is made up of young professionals, will officially kick off Mercy Home’s March for Kids with a party and fundraiser at the Butch McGuire’s.

-On March 11, the Mercy Home float and marchers will proceed down Columbus Drive in downtown Chicago for the Chicago St. Patrick’s Day Parade.
-The next day, Sunday March 12, Mercy Home will march along Western Avenue in the South Side Beverly neighborhood near Mercy Home’s Girls Campus.
+On March 16, Mercy Home’s float and marchers will proceed down Columbus Drive in downtown Chicago for the Chicago St. Patrick’s Day Parade.
+The next day, St. Patrick’s Day, March 17th, our friends will march along Western Avenue in the South Side Beverly neighborhood, ending right near our Girls Home.

 Over the years, March for Kids has provided opportunities for volunteer groups to collect donations to Mercy Home at parades, churches, schools and workplaces.
 This March, for example, members of the Knights of Columbus will collect donations after Mass at a number of Chicago Catholic parishes.